bees-hive/elegant-git/docs/commands.md

 usage: git elegant amend-work
 ```

-Updates the most recent commit by adding some changes.
-The command will fail if
+Amends the last commit by incorporating the current state of the repository.
+The command provides full control of what modifications should be included by
+starting an interactive commit process.

-you'll try to modify history of the default local branch.
+The command doesn't allow to modify the history of the default development branch.

 Approximate commands flow is
 ```bash